uviclibraries/tableau/connecting-to-data.md

         - Click and drag the **Sales** measure into the **Rows** shelf (top)
         - In the dialogue box that appears, select **AVG(Sales)** for average sales
         - Click and drag the **Order Date** dimension into the **Columns** shelf (top)
+        - In the dialogue box that appears, click **YEAR(Order Date)** if not already selected.
+In Tableau, it will automatically create a visualization

     <button onclick="toggle('gif2')">Show/Hide Animation</button>